 - Early to bed, late to rise and frequent rest periods throughout the day.
 Get at least 8 hours of sleep each night.
-A disrupted sleep pattern is common after discharge from the hospital and will return to normal over time. - You may not drive, but you may be driven, for short distances, using proper restraints such as shoulder and lap belts.
-(45min-1hr max) FOR 4 WEEKS. - No lifting of more than 15 pounds - May climb stairs with hand rail - Begin a daily walking program with 1 to 2 blocks initially; schedule a daily time and increase distance daily. - Eat a regular, balanced diet. - Take medications as prescribed, using narcotics as needed.
+A disrupted sleep pattern is common after discharge from the hospital and will return to normal over time. - You may not drive, but you may be driven, for short distances, using proper restraints such as shoulder and lap belts FOR 4 WEEKS - No lifting of more than 10 pounds - May climb stairs with hand rail - Avoid sitting for longer than 20 minutes at a time - Begin a daily walking program with 1 to 2 blocks initially; schedule a daily time and increase distance daily. - Eat a regular, balanced diet. - Take medications as prescribed, using narcotics as needed.
+Avoid using NSAIDs such as Motrin or Advil.
+FOR 12 WEEKS.